csantosbh/Lauen/docs/source/server.rst

 more clear and reduces the cost of adapting the engine in case clang changes its USR symbols.

+Another important function is ``GetSimpleClass(filePath)``, which parses the given file and, assuming that it defines one class, returns a dictionary containing the following information about that class:

+* Class name
+* Full Namespace
+* Fields, with their names, types, visibilities and preceeding pragmas
+* Dependencies (a list of all files directly or indirectly included by that file)

 The ``CppParser.py`` module can be used as a command line tool to parse individual C++ files, which is useful for displaying the USR symbols of unsupported types: ``./CppParser <path/to/cppFile>``.